arvigeus/AZ-204/Topics/Application Insights.md

 ## [Enable Application Insights for a Function App](https://learn.microsoft.com/en-us/azure/azure-functions/configure-monitoring?tabs=v2#enable-application-insights-integration)

-To send data to Application Insights from a function app, you need the key named `APPINSIGHTS_INSTRUMENTATIONKEY`.

-Application Insights is usually enabled by default for new functions (created in the same or nearest region to your function app), but it may have to be manually enabled for old functions.
+Enabled by default for new functions (created in the same or nearest region to your function app), but it may have to be manually enabled for old functions.

-`ILogger` is used to log to Application Insights (not `TelemetryClient`!).
+To send data, you need the key named `APPINSIGHTS_INSTRUMENTATIONKEY`. `ILogger` is used (not `TelemetryClient`!).

 ## [Custom events and metrics](https://learn.microsoft.com/en-us/azure/azure-monitor/app/api-custom-events-metrics#getmetric)

-Use [`GetMetric()`](https://learn.microsoft.com/en-us/azure/azure-monitor/app/get-metric) instead of `TrackMetric()` in Application Insights. `GetMetric()` handles pre-aggregation, reducing costs and performance issues associated with raw telemetry.
+Use [`GetMetric()`](https://learn.microsoft.com/en-us/azure/azure-monitor/app/get-metric) instead of `TrackMetric()`. `GetMetric()` handles pre-aggregation, reducing costs and performance issues associated with raw telemetry.
 It avoids sampling, ensuring reliable alerts.
 Tracking metrics at a granular level can lead to increased costs, network traffic, and throttling risks. `GetMetric()` solves these concerns by sending summarized data every minute.

 ```cs
 // Set properties such as UserId and DeviceId to identify the machine.